ConchaLang/concha/README.md

 an autonomous way in this case)
 * Process execution return value (following HTTP coding).

+## Installation
+Well, this is pretty simple.
+Just clone the project parallel to TensorFlow/SyntaxNet and run `concha.py` in python3.

 ## Final goals
 When we, humans, teach each other (and I'm not talking about learning, but teaching), we use tonnes of natural language